Make-School-Courses/ARCHIVE-MOB-3-Persistence-and-Synchronization/00-Intro-to-Persistence-Technologies/Readme.md

 - Simple versioning of data model

-## Summary
+## Secure(Sensitive) data storage
-- UserDefaults is the easiest way to persist a small amount of information in an application
-- Security relevant information should be stored in the Keychain
+- Keeping sensitive information in iOS
-- Apps run in a sandbox where they have access to their bundle and different types of directories
-- The entire object graph of an application can be persisted using
-- NSCoding and NSArchiver; good solution if you merely need to store the state of your app and don’t need queries or migrations

-## Resources
+## FileSystem
+- Visualize the iOS filesystem and leverage it to store information
+- Understand when storing information using the raw filesystem is a better option